open-make/texture-dis-task-doc-website/index.md

 The experimental setup was first published in 2018, with a paper titled [Behavioral Strategy Determines Frontal or Posterior Location of Short-Term Memory in Neocortex](https://doi.org/10.1016/j.neuron.2018.07.029).
 It was designed by the authors of the paper and rebuilt within Larkum Lab.
-This documentation website was created by Fabio Reeh and reviewed by XXXX, based on the existing documentation and a own replica.
+This documentation website was created by Fabio Reeh and reviewed by XXXX, based on the existing documentation and an own replica.

 Gilad A, Gallero-Salas Y, Groos D, Helmchen F. Behavioral Strategy Determines Frontal or Posterior Location of Short-Term Memory in Neocortex.
 Neuron.
 2018 Aug 22;99(4):814-828.e7. doi: 10.1016/j.neuron.2018.07.029.
 Epub 2018 Aug 9.
 PMID: 30100254.